gauge-sh/tach/docs/usage.md

 options:
-  -h, --help            show this help message and exit -e file_or_path,..., --exclude file_or_path,...
+  -h, --help            show this help message and exit -d [depth], --depth [depth]
+                        The number of child directories to search for packages to initialize -e file_or_path,..., --exclude file_or_path,...
                         Comma separated path list to exclude. tests,ci,...
 ```